radykal-com/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 Patterns on `.path` fields will be used as Glob. `*` will match files and folders at the same level. `**`, introduced in 7.34, can be used at the end of a path in order to match all the files and subfolders.

+## Duration
+SECL allows to write rule based on durations.
+It can be usefull to trigger events only appening during a specific period of time.
+For instance, triggering an event if a secret file is accessed but only after the first seconds of a process creation.
+A such rule could be written as follow:

+{{< code-block lang="javascript" >}}
+open.file.path == "/etc/secret" && process.file.name == "java" && process.created_at > 5s

+{{< /code-block >}}

+Durations are numbers with a unit suffix.
+The supported unit are "s", "m", "h".

 ## Variables
 SECL variables are predefined variables that can be used as values or as part of values.